Skip to Content

 Flamingo‘s GoPool

-Another pool in Vegas with a tropical vibe, Flamingo’s GoPool incorporates a waterfall and lagoons into a visually appealing complex that resides on the “rowdier” side of the “relaxation/party spectrum”.
+Another pool in Vegas with a tropical vibe, Flamingo’s brand new GoPool incorporates a waterfall and lagoons into a visually appealing complex that resides on the “rowdier” side of the “relaxation/party spectrum.”

-While “untz seekers” are sure to enjoy the GoPool, those that prefer a quiet, relaxing experience may want to look at other options, like Flamingo’s “Family Pool”, which is physically separated from the chaos of the GoPool.
+While “untz seekers” are sure to enjoy the GoPool, those who prefer a quiet, relaxing experience may want to look at other options, like Flamingo’s “Family Pool”, which is separated from the GoPool’s chaos.

 See Also: Las Vegas hotel rooms with their own private pool.